juji-io/site/blog/q-a-dashboard.md

 # Update the chatbot's FAQs

-If you just have a few unanswered questions, you may just want to add answers to them and forget about it.
+If you just have a few unanswered questions, you may want to add their answers right away.
 This, you can accomplish using the Q&A Board.
 All you need to do is adding your answer inside the textbox and submit.

 ![Add an answer to an unanswered question in Q&A Board](/assets/uploads/screen-shot-2020-06-30-at-10.17.20-pm.png "Add an answer to an unanswered question in Q&A Board")